Andrew Callaghan: All Gas No Brakes

 In March 2021, Callaghan announced that he and his team were no longer involved with production of All Gas No Brakes nor the television adaptation that was in development.
 He wrote on Instagram, "I am no longer associated with All Gas No Brakes.
 I no longer receive any of the Patreon crowdfunding, YouTube monetization, or any other show income.
 Nic and Evan, who lived in the RV and created the original show material, are also no longer involved.
 We have no control over the accounts or future of the show.
 When I was 20, I wrote a book called All Gas No Brakes about hitchhiking around America as a teenager.
 At 21, I pitched the idea of a video-based road show to a production company, who loaned me an RV to make videos and explore America with my best friends.
 I was ecstatic, so I signed an employment contract without reading it.
 Lesson learned.
 Thank you for supporting me these past years.
 It's been the time of my life.
 I can't wait to show you guys what I'm doing next."

 On March 23, 2021, details of Callaghan's contract emerged in The New York Times.
 Doing Things Media had signed him to a contract granting him a $45,000 salary plus expenses covered in exchange for the intellectual property rights to the All Gas No Brakes brand.
 Callaghan was required to produce a set amount of content, but was otherwise granted creative freedom.
 The Patreon page set up for the show also paid out a further 20% to Callaghan, 20% to the crew, and 60% to Doing Things Media.
-The production company became uncomfortable with the political context of some episodes, specifically those covering the George Floyd protests in Minneapolis.
-By the end of 2020, Callaghan attempted to renegotiate his contract, which was set to expire in February 2022; he and his crew were locked out of the franchise's social media accounts and were fired in March 2021.